 Some will claim that Jesus was a Jew, and then will ask how the name “Jew” could not be an endearing term?
 That is a legitimate question, and easily answered when we look at the facts.

 In the Bible the Jewish lineage came, and was carried through, the father.
 It was not carried through the mother, as it is now.
 Therefore, Jesus was not officially born a Jew.
 Jesus' Father was the Holy Spirit and not of any fleshly lineage as His father would have needed to be in order to be born a Jew.
-Legally, Jesus can be considered a Jew in that Joseph, His adopted father, was a Jew.
-However, nowhere in the entire Bible did Jesus ever call, or refer to himself a Jew.
+Legally, Jesus can probably be considered a Jew in that Joseph, His adopted father, was a Jew.
+However, nowhere in the entire Bible did Jesus ever call, or refer to himself as a Jew.
 Moreover, He often spoke of the Jews as if He were not associated with them.
-One of many examples can be found at John 13:33, wherein He speaks to his disciples and states, “...and as I said to the Jews, now I also say to you..."
+One example can be found in John 13:33, wherein He speaks to his disciples and states, “...and as I said to the Jews, now I also say to you..."

 God's word states that Jesus was called "The King of the Jews", yet the crown Jesus wore at His death on the Cross was a crown of thorns.
 God symbolized the death of Judaism and the final Jewish King with a crown of thorns, not with a golden crown.
 Jesus came to conquer sin and death and the crown of thorns upon the head of The King of the Jews, symbolized what Judaism represented, man's religion, and, as Jesus said, "the precepts of men."
 Jesus took upon Himself the sins of the world and symbolically became a Jew on our behalf when he paid the final sacrifice for the sins of man.
 (Heb 10:12).